Tutorial

 Understanding your data

-Viewing the side-by-side comparison of survey participants vs. community members allows you to easily visualize which audiences your survey is successfully reaching, and which others may benefit from additional, targeted outreach to increase participation.
-Bringing more voices into the conversation is an important component for gathering complete data that represents your entire community!
+How do we use this information about representation?
+Why does it matter?
+These side-by-side comparisons allow you to easily see which audiences your survey is successfully reaching and which others may benefit from additional, targeted outreach to increase participation.
+Bringing more voices into the conversation helps gather complete data that represents your entire community!
 If additional outreach isn’t an option, these graphs also help you consider the accuracy of your results (based on the representativeness of your respondents) and whether decisions can be made in confidence.

-In addition, Polco also offers an optional automatic weighting feature to balance any discrepancies you might see in those graphs and increase the overall representivity of your data.
+In addition, Polco also offers an automatic weighting option to balance any discrepancies you might see in those graphs and increase the overall representivity of your data.
 Together, these tools help ensure that your existing and future survey efforts are as representative of your larger community as possible.

 Be the first to reply!